ttasc/ttbox/README.md

 ## 🛠️ What it CAN do
 *   Double-buffered, immediate-mode rendering (only diffs are written to stdout).
-*   256-color palette + Default terminal colors.
+*   256-color palette + Default terminal colors + Global Background coloring.
 *   Mouse input tracking (X11 and SGR modes > 223 coords, scroll wheels).
 *   Clean Suspend/Resume handling (`SIGTSTP` / `SIGCONT`).
 *   Window resize tracking via `SIGWINCH` (with `ioctl` and `\033[6n` fallbacks).